shaktipriya13/Timora--Ecommerce-website/README.md

 3. Commit your changes (`git commit -m 'Add your feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a pull request.

 ---

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](https://grok.com/chat/LICENSE) file for details.

----